The Perfect TEFL Application Profile: From Picture Perfect to Your Resume

 Show who you really are and your best qualities through the written word and media content.
 Let potential employers know that you are up for the challenge and ready to work for them.
 You are an asset to their company, make sure they know!

 Do you feel that you would be the perfect TEFL teacher, but cannot seem to get your foot in the door?
 Or do you look at your monthly income and feel that you are worth more?
-Or perhaps you are feeling a little apprehensive about applying for your dream TEFL job?
+Perhaps you are feeling a little apprehensive about applying for your dream TEFL job?
 Or not sure how to prepare a Perfect TEFL Resume?
 Don’t worry!
 We are here to help.

 Applying for TEFL jobs, like an industry, has a lot to do with sales skills, and yes preparing a perfect TEFL Resume.
 You have to sell yourself.
 Yes, you may have killer qualifications and experience, but it won’t matter if you can’t present yourself to be the best.
 Live up to your potential and don’t let yourself down.